 Potential authors may wish to consult the Reviewer Guidelines used by the referees in reviewing manuscripts and preparing comments and critiques to authors.
 While each referee will have an additional set of considerations, the general guidelines are used by ALL referees, so authors may save considerable time by considering those guidelines.

 All IEEE publications require an Open Researcher and Contributor ID (ORCID) for all authors.
 ORCID is a persistent unique identifier for researchers and functions similar to an article’s Digital Object Identifier (DOI).
 ORCIDs enable accurate attribution and improved discoverability of an author’s published work.
 To create an ORCID, please visit ORCID.
-The author will need a registered ORCID in order to submit a manuscript or review a proof in this publication.
+The author will need a registered ORCID to submit a manuscript or review a proof in this publication.

 Follow these steps to link a ScholarOne account to a registered ORCID: